MTC Practice Test

 The format of the MTC — short, timed, with a fixed gap between questions — is unfamiliar to most pupils.
 Even children who know their times tables well can underperform if they haven't experienced the pacing before.
 Repeated practice under the same conditions builds both recall speed and composure.

-tapbytap's MTC module matches the real test format exactly: 25 questions, 6-second response window, 3-second gap, manual submission.
+tapbytap's MTC module matches the real test format: 25 questions, 6-second response window, 3-second gap.
+Submit your answer early, or let the timer autosubmit at the end of each 6-second window — just like the real check.
+This module also has no question-by-question feedback, again to match the original MTC.
 Scores are recorded so you can track improvement over multiple attempts.

 Preparing effectively

-MTC practice works well alongside the adaptive learning module — use adaptive practice to identify and fix weak facts, then use MTC practice to build speed and confidence under test conditions.
+MTC practice works well alongside the adaptive learning module — use adaptive practice to build basic skills with question-by-question feedback, then use the MTC practice test to build speed and confidence under realistic conditions.
 Combining both gives the most complete preparation.